dlkakbs/biomed-research/README.md

 6. if rejected, the escrow is refunded.

 Why it matters:
-This gives Veliora a real marketplace-style lifecycle instead of a simple paywall.
+This gives Veliora a real escrowed job lifecycle.

 ### 2. x402 + Circle Gateway — Paid Research Actions Inside the Workflow

-**When:** the PI agent needs to buy a low-value research action during execution
+**When:** the PI agent needs to buy a low-value research action during execution.

-This is the internal payment path for usage-based research work.
+This is the payment path for usage-based research work.

 Examples:
 - literature retrieval,